-(Fragaria x ananassa)
+Strawberries (Fragaria x ananassa) Strawberries are tied with haskaps in first place for the earliest fruit of the season.
+They are the easiest fruiting ground cover to grow, providing you have a sunny, well drained spot.
+Containers and raised beds are good alternatives, but most are planted 45-60 cm (18-24") apart in a row.
+By the following year the spaces will be filled in with baby plants from the above ground runners that the originals have sent out.
+Strawberries come in two main types.
 JUNE-BEARING varieties.
 After being planted in the spring they will send out lots of runners.
 The following year they should produce a large crop of berries over several weeks time.
 You can keep your patch productive for a number of years if you renovate it after harvest is done.
 This means removing the old plants and clipping off the others.
 DAY-NEUTRAL varieties.
 These will start producing in the year you plant them.
 You will get a moderate but continuous supply of berries during the summer and on into the fall.
 Day-neutral plants form fewer runners.
 Dayneutrals are usually replaced after two years.
-Listed in approximate order of ripening.
 June-Bearing Strawberries AAC AUDREY (K13-11) Start the strawberry season right with awesome Audrey!
 Field trials consistently show this new, early variety from Kentville, NS coming up with the highest yields.
 Firm, shiny, attractive berries are flavourful and sweet.
-In fact, AAC Audrey looks like an all-around winner-large, uniform fruit, impressive productivity and healthy vigorous plants.
-SELF-FERTILE | ZONE 4 | HARVEST: EARLY-MID JUNE 273-0381 bare root plant bundle of 25 100 plants or more \$1.95 Each \$25.00 \$65.00 / 100
+In fact, AAC Audrey looks like an all-around winner-large, uniform fruit impressive productivity.

+uniform fruit, impressive productivity and healthy vigorous plants.
+SELF-FERTILE | ZONE 4 | HARVEST: EARLY-MID JUNE 273-0381 bare root plant bundle of 25 100 plants or more \$2.95 Each \$30.00 \$70.00 / 100 AAC EVELYN (K13-19) NEW Elevate your strawberry game with Evelyn.
+Another exciting new introduction from Kentville, NS, named after a granddaughter of retired research scientist, Dr. Andrew Jamieson.
+Team up Evelyn with Audrey to extend your season and enhance your chance of having berries to your heart's content.
+Firm, glossy, supersize fruit with